Utena - kiss catalog

 In episode 30, Akio starts to cash in on his preparation.
 Utena has already been tempted once, by Akio’s delayed smile before driving her to the hospital for her injury that he arranged.
 Akio initiates the kiss, not Utena—unlike the two images above, Akio was the one to approach Utena.
 But Utena likes it and again falls to temptation.
 She chooses to blow out the second candle.

 I pulled the above two images with Kanae and Tokiko out of episode order to point up the connections.
-Actually, though, the above images are a better match for episode 36 below.
+Actually, though, the above images are a better match for episode 36 below, when Utena’s mental state is fully prepared and she does act by her own choice.

 Utena’s prince kisses little Utena’s tears away.